Catch up on local environmental news.

 However, this does not mean we don’t think the threats to our environment are real, or that global warming is not happening, or that humans should not address environmental problems.

 What it does mean is that we remain agnostic about the solutions we cover.
-We evaluate them dispassionately, with no agenda and without bias.
+We evaluate them without bias.

 Because the environmental issues we face can seem overwhelming and confusing, we are focused on providing background, context and covering solutions (but not advocating for them).